tbarron/backscratcher/README.md

         number.

     plwhich
-        Which for the perl installation.
-Where does Data::Dumper live?
+        Which for the perl installation. eg., where does Data::Dumper live?

     ptidy
         Cleanup up emacs debris.